-By asking your client questions about their company, their past marketing decisions, their website vision and what they want to accomplish, you will be in a much better position to charge accordingly.
+By asking your clients about their company, their past marketing decisions, their vision, and what they want to accomplish, you will be in a much better position to charge for their website accordingly.

 - List all of the following: Company Name, Address, Phone and Website (if available)